Combinatorial aspects of exceptional sequences on (rational) surfaces: Introduction

+In summary, the minimal model program for toric surfaces associated to exceptional sequences consists of minimizing lattice volumes via mutation.
+Occasionally, we may create a cone of volume zero, which then will live on as the multiplicity of some primitive vector (this effect corresponds to the blow-down of a smooth toric surface at a $(-1)$-divisor).
+Analogous to blowing down smooth toric surfaces, the process ends when we arrive at a Hirzebruch surface or $\mathbb{P}^2$.
+If we neglect multiple lattice vectors, we get the following result.

+\begin{theorem}[see Corollaries \ref{algorithm} \& \ref{rankonezero}] Let $Y$ be a toric surface associated to a numerically exceptional sequence of maximal length on a numerically rational surface.
+Then it can be transformed via mutation into a Hirzebruch surface or a projective plane. \end{theorem}

+Note that we have not explicitly formulated the theorem in the body of this article and state it here in order to give a summary of some of the technical statements of this paper and for the reader's guidance.
+Also note that, if we translate the usual braid group action on exceptional sequences to a braid group action on toric surfaces with T-singularities, then the theorem could further be strenghtened to the effect that the minimal model program for smooth toric surfaces embeds into this braid group action.
+However, the classification of toric surfaces with $T$-singularities is of broader interest (see e.g. \cite{KasprzykNillPrince15} for recent results) and we leave a more detailed treatment to future work.

 \paragraph{\bf Overview} In Section \ref{generalitiessection} we introduce some basic notions.
-There is a good chance that the reader will avoid some confusion by paying attention to standing conventions as stated in paragraphs \ref{conventions1} and \ref{conventions2}.
+The reader will probably avoid some confusion by paying attention to standing conventions as stated in paragraphs \ref{conventions1} and \ref{conventions2}.
 Section \ref{triplesection} is devoted to the exploitation of the Riemann-Roch formula for exceptional objects.
 Sections \ref{rankzerosection} and \ref{rankzeromoving} deal with some crucial aspects which arise if exceptional objects of rank zero are involved.
 In Sections \ref{toricsystemsection} and \ref{galedualsection} toric systems and their Gale dual are introduced.
 The latter will be analyzed locally in Sections \ref{localconstellations} and \ref{mutationsection}.
 The global analysis and the main theorems are contained in Sections \ref{globalsection} and \ref{maintheorem}.
 Section \ref{singularitiessection} then concludes with some observations related to $T$-singularities.
 For easier reference, we collect some facts on toric surfaces in an appendix.

-\paragraph{\bf Acknowledgements} I want to thank Lutz Hille for discussions at an early stage of this project.
+\paragraph{\bf Acknowledgements} I want to thank Lutz Hille for discussions at an early stage of this project and the referee for thorough reading and pointing out a mistake in an earlier version of this article.
+I also want to thank Charles Vial for discussion which helped to significantly widen the applicability of the results.
 I am grateful for its hospitality to the Max Planck Institute in Bonn, where part of this work was done.